amandajo514/Bank-Interview-Questions/README.md

 **Question 2:** Contains subfolders:

-- **Reports:** Includes initial CSV reports generated from Python in Jupyter Notebook format and final reports in Excel format.
-The final reports are enhanced with color-coding, bold formatting, and visualizations for improved readability.
+- **Reports:** Includes initial CSV reports generated from Python in Jupyter Notebook format and final report in Excel format.
+The final report is enhanced with color-coding, bold formatting, and visualizations for improved readability.
 ** Note: The formatting and visualization on the excel file does not appear in preview mode.
 You will have to download the file to view the customization.
 - **Images:** Stores images of the visualizations generated for inclusion in the reports.
 - **Code Notebook:** Contains a Jupyter Notebook with step-by-step code for generating the initial report.
 Each step is accompanied by explanations of the rationale behind the code implementation.